mitraman/eventful/README.md

  * What about observability and monitoring?
  * Gateways?

+## Additional Notes
+Some other angles to the story.

+### Output/Assets
+What kinds of assets should be produced in the process of designing EVENTful APIs?

+ * API story (Markdown?)
+ * List of events (pub'd and sub'd) (simple text list)
+ * Service Vocabulary (data properties, event/action names) (text document)
+ * Workflow Diagram (WSD?)
+ * machine-readable API defintion (AsyncAPI?, something else?)

+Turn this over to developers

+Note tha these assets need to exist for developers, but need not be "completed" before coding.
+Classic iterations and looping MUST be supported.

+How is this different from RESTful assets?

+ * List of events is new
+ * machine-readable is not OpenAPI

+Adopt a consumer POV.

 ## Greatest Outline Ever
 Riffing on the classic "Greatest Sales Deck I've Ever Seen" (https://medium.com/the-mission/the-greatest-sales-deck-ive-ever-seen-4f4ef3391ba0) idea.